Trusted-Jobs/job-quest-platform-ui/README.md

 ### 🧪 Development

-This contract is deployed on the Celo Alfajores testnet.
+This contract is deployed on the Celo Alfajores testnet (for testing).
 You can deploy and test using Remix with the following configuration:

 #### 🛠 Remix Setup